- Best Practices

 6. Use a fast theme such as GeneratePress.
 We just replaced this site’s previous theme with GeneratePress.

-Even better, a representative blog post that was authored with the WordPress text editor, initially scored 98 for Performance.
+A representative blog post that was authored with the WordPress text editor, initially scored 98 for Performance.
 It has dropped a few points since.
 After publishing and grading the post you’re reading, we’re seeing mid-nineties.

 A couple more: